AdobeDocs/campaign.en/help/v8/start/v7-to-v8.md

 >
 > As a consequence, internal routing is **not possible** in Campaign v8, and the external account has been disabled accordingly.

+The new cloud architecture enables Campaign to streamline processes, reduce costs, manage risks, and improve data security.
+Your Campaign v8 environment comes with a dedicated Virtual Private Cloud (VPC) that is pre-configured for you.

 ## [!DNL Campaign] and [!DNL Snowflake] {#ac-gs-snowflake}